kristaajoy/youtuber_products/README.md

 #Cleaning Data
 - Cleaned duplicate entries in products table for clothing available in different sizes.
 - Cleaned errors of the brand Cloak's products listing the collection in the company tag instead of Cloak.
+- Cleaned up sale prices of items to assure all items were non-sale prices.